 Even if you do this right away, the minimum required time for the hosting company to get your website up again is about an hour.
-That is, without the time you would need to reach them, and if a company directly suspends your account with no explanation and potentially harms your business, would you really want to continue working with them?
-Also, don’t forget the costs that can skyrocket during such an event, as of this point you would be desperate and they are in the position of manipulating you as they please.
+That is, without the time you’d need to reach them, and if a company suspends your account with no explanation, and potentially harms your business, would you really want to continue working with them?
+Also, don’t forget the costs that can skyrocket during such an event, as here you would be desperate, and they are in the position of manipulating you as they see fit.

 Migrate your website to a different provider

-This might even take weeks.
-If you are waiting for your hosting plan to fail in order to take this step, you are automatically dooming your sales and conversions for a long period of time.
-Once your account is suspended, there is a small chance you would be able to regain your information, not to mention all of the potential data loss.
-A server migration is a long and hard process that is often not within the competention of hosting companies support staff or even your own in-house web developers.
-There are thousands of bottlenecks that might come along the way, so it’s definetely something we at DevriX do not recommend being done without the proper preparation.
+This might take weeks.
+If you are waiting for your hosting plan to fail in order to take this step, you are automatically harming your sales and conversions.
+Once your account is suspended, there is a small chance you will be able to regain your information, not to mention all the potential data lost.
+A server migration is a long and hard process that is often not within the competition of hosting companies support staff or even your own in-house web developers.
+There are thousands of problems that might arise, and it’s definitely something we at DevriX do not recommend without the proper preparation.

 Yell at your developer, fire him and then create a new site from scratch

 As strange as it might sound, we have seen a lot of cases like this one.
-A recent example is a client that came to us with 7 different websites for the same service.
-They were all using premium themes and 3 page builders on top of one another.
-Needless to say this isn’t the best strategy you can implement in order to build a reputable brand.
+Recently, a client came to us with 7 different websites for the same service.
+They were all using premium themes and 3-page builders on top of one another.

 Other disadvantages of “cheap, unlimited, easy to use” hostings might include serious downtime on a regular basis, slow server response time and potential security issues.
-The most common way small business competitors are attacking each other is using low cost service providers, who lead robotized traffic to any site.
+(Business competitors often attack each other by using low-cost service providers, who lead robotized traffic to sites.)
 A $50 investment can lead 50,000 visitors to your website and bring the whole server down.

-To be safe from such malicious attacks, you would need your server to be configured in a way that handles high volumes of traffic or traffic peaks, proper caching layers, intrusion prevention and detection systems and a proffesional set of tools to monitor your traffic closely.
-Surprisingly this is not incuded in those unlimited offers.
+To be safe from such malicious attacks, you need your server to be configured in a way that handles high volumes of traffic or traffic peaks, proper caching layers, intrusion prevention and detection systems, and a professional set of tools to monitor your traffic closely.
+Surprisingly this is not included in those unlimited offers.

 Overselling server space is also worth a mention.
 Some hosting providers are doing something very similar to the “overbooking” practice in the aviation industry.

-The major difference is that aviation companies wouldn’t allow all of the people they charged to go on the plane in order to prevent a catastrophe.
-Unfortunatelly hostings that have such malpractices are rarelly bothered by any thoughts for the client, so lagging and downtimes happen as part of the daily routine.
+The major difference is that aviation companies wouldn’t allow all of the people, they charged to board the plane.
+Unfortunately, hostings that use such underhanded tactics are rarely worry about the client, so lagging and downtimes happen as part of the daily routine.

 You recognize yourself here?
-Don’t want to wait until the other posts of the ‘Top 10 Mistakes Businesses Make Online’ sequence get posted?
-Take a look at the business guide, our work process or directly get in touch with one of our representatives through the contact or request-a-website-form.
+Take a look at the business guide, our work process or get in touch with one of our representatives through the contact or request-a-website-form.
 As we are a distributed company, DiXy is available 24/7 to help businesses realize their full potential.